Islam in Albania

-Islam in Albania mainly arrived during the Ottoman period when the majority of Albanians over time converted to Islam.
-Following the Albanian National Awakening (Rilindja) tenets and the deemphasizing of religion during the 20th century, the democratic, monarchic, and later the communist governments followed a systematic dereligionization of the Albanian nation and national culture.
+Islam arrived in Albania mainly during the Ottoman period when the majority of Albanians over time converted to Islam under Ottoman rule.
+Following the Albanian National Awakening (Rilindja) tenets and the de-emphasis of religious tradition in Albania, all governments in the 20th century pursued a secularization policy, most aggressively under the People's Socialist Republic of Albania, which actively persecuted Muslims.
 Due to this policy, Islam, as with all other faiths in the country, underwent radical changes.
 Decades of state atheism, which ended in 1991, brought a decline in the religious practice of all traditions.
 The post-communist period and the lifting of legal and other government restrictions on religion allowed Islam to revive through institutions that generated new infrastructure, literature, educational facilities, international transnational links and other social activities.

-According to a 2011 census, 82.1% of Albania's population adheres to Islam, making it the largest religion in the country.
-For contemporary Muslims in Albania, Muslim religious practices tend to be minimal.
-The remaining population belongs either to Christianity, which is the second largest religion in the country practiced by 16.99% of the population, or are irreligious.
+According to the 2023 census, Islam is the largest religion, with a 50.67% majority of Albanians identifying as Muslim, incuding 1,101,718 (45.86%) Sunni Muslims, and 115,644 (4.81%) Bektashi Muslims.